OutSystems/docs-support/src/troubleshooting/application-lifecycle/too-many-failed-login.md

 ![](images/too-many-failed-login_3.png)

-5. After clicking the button, the table is cleared and a success feedback message is presented to the System Administrator, indicating that the address is unblocked.
+5. After clicking the button, the table is cleared and a success feedback message is presented to the administrator, indicating that the address is unblocked.

 **Environment is not managed by LifeTime**

-If LifeTime is not installed in your infrastructure, the unblocking operation is performed in ServiceCenter.
+If LifeTime isn't installed in your infrastructure, unblocking user is done in Service Center.

-1. Login to ServiceCenter;
+1. Login to Service Center;

 2. Click on Administration > Users;